MariaSeraya/mesto/README.md

 **About the project:**
 * an educational project (made by brief from Figma);
-* a landing page for sharing pics with the ability to interact with the inrerface (profile name and description change, adding new cards, delete cards, like cards).
+* a landing page for sharing pics with the ability to interact with the inrerface (profile name and description change, adding new cards, delete cards, like cards);
+* in this project I use my own photos from Finland.

 **Used in project:**
 * adaptive layout;